Minibus Lease, Finance, or Purchase

 If You Passed Your Test Before 1 January 1997

-You may drive a category B licence minibus with up to 9 seats and weighing up to 3.5 tonnes and you can also drive a D1 minibus over 3.5 tonne and up to 17 seats.
+You can drive a minibus with a Category B licence if it has up to 9 seats and weighs no more than 3.5 tonnes.
+You can also drive a D1 minibus with up to 17 seats that weighs over 3.5 tonnes.

-- Check on your photo card licence or by entering your details into the DVLA website that a category D1 (101) entitlement is present on your licence
+- Check your photocard licence or enter your details on the DVLA website to confirm your licence includes a category D1 (101) entitlement

 - Your D1 (101) entitlement expires when you are 70 years old, or can be withdrawn (usually for medical reasons) by the DVLA (DVA in Northern Ireland) at any time